 Turner was charged in Bourbon County and convicted as a habitual felon and sentenced to life imprisonment.

 Finan was also convicted as a habitual felon but received only a five-year sentence.

 Price was awaiting trial and being held with Turner in the Jefferson County Jail in Louisville.
 They escaped together during May 1929.
 Price was recaptured in October 1929 by the Cincinnati Police Department and he was charged with a series of Kentucky robberies committed after his escape.

-Turner was recaptured later and, on January 1, 1931, he escaped from the Frankfort State Reformatory with John Dougherty, a convicted murderer.
-Both were captured in Louisville April 1, 1931 and returned to the reformatory.
+Turner was recaptured later, and on January 1, 1931 he escaped from the Frankfort State Reformatory with John Dougherty, a convicted murderer.
+Both were re-captured in Louisville April 1, 1931 and returned to the reformatory.

 It is unknown what penalty Price received, but it is apparent that not one of the three were ever prosecuted for the murder of Policeman Doyle.

-This narrative was created July 10, 2013, by Cincinnati Police Lieutenant Stephen R. Kramer (Retrired), Greater Cincinnati Police Historical Society President, based on the rediscovery of his murder and further research by Cincinnati Homicide Detective Edward Zieverink (Retired), Greater Cincinnati Police Museum Historian.
+© This narrative was revised October 29, 2019 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President, with much research and information provided by Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Curator.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.